PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 **PEDSnet-specific is supported by OMOP-supported Vocabulary id=PCORNet, which contains all of the additional concept_id codes needed in PEDSnet for PCORnet CDM V1.0 and 2.0**

 ### A1.
-Specialty Care Mappings OMOP to Pedsnet Specifc Accepted List
+ABMS Specialty Category to OMOP V5 Specialty Mapping
 http://www.abms.org/member-boards/specialty-subspecialty-certificates/

 ABMS Specialty Category | OMOP Supported Concept for Provider ID | OMOP Concept_name | Domain_id | Vocabulary id